simplj/sjf/README.md

     .then(completable -> completable.waitForCompletion(2, TimeUnit.SECONDS))
   ```

-## Working with various other steps
-  >TO BE UPDATED
+TO BE UPDATED WITH MORE STEPS

 ## Bonus: Injecting Steps
   > As SJF uses our home grown dependency injection framework [SDF](https://github.com/simplj/sdf), it is possible to inject and run steps/sub-flows dynamically in a flow.
 This can help running different sub-flows according to the need.